gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

   .
 There are usable docs.phpgdo.com and gdo7.phpgdo.com websites.
 - Created a [composer.json](../composer.json) for the GDOv7 core.
 It can be installed with composer require gizmore/phpgdo.
 - New Website Module [Hydra](https://github.com/gizmore/phpgdo-hydra) to monitor services.
+- Methods and GDT can now be more easily debugged by overriding `Method->isDebugging()`.
+This triggers breakpoints at important spots.

 ## 7.0.2-r2 26.Mar.2023